Response to Climate Change

 Daikin is pursuing the following measures in response to the Kigali Amendment.

 In November 2012, Daikin became the first company in the world to launch residential air conditioners using R-32 (HFC) for the Japanese market; R-32 has just one-third the global warming potential of conventional R-410A (HFC) refrigerant.
 In March 2013, we released a residential air conditioner using R-32 in India.
-We are in the process of releasing these R-32 air conditioners in other countries and using R-32 for commercial air conditioners and water heaters as well.
+We are in the process of releasing these R-32 air conditioners in other countries and using R-32 for commercial air conditioners and residential hot water heaters as well.

 In addition, Daikin provides technical support in emerging countries by cooperating with governments and international organizations throughout the world and provides information and technical support through international conferences, academic conferences, and papers on the impact and countermeasures in relation to refrigerants and global warming.
 For example, in India, Thailand, and Malaysia, seminars were held for government officials and air-conditioning industry groups to promote understanding of R-32, and we conducted training for local air-conditioning installation and service technicians on the appropriate handling of R-32.
-In Mexico, Daikin was commissioned by the Japan International Cooperation Agency (JICA) to handle private-sector technology promotion projects in an expanded range of activities, including the distribution of air conditioners with R-32 refrigerant and initiatives to create energy-efficient markets.
+In Mexico and Brazil, Daikin was commissioned by the Japan International Cooperation Agency (JICA) to handle private-sector technology promotion projects in an expanded range of activities, including the distribution of air conditioners with R-32 refrigerant and initiatives to create energy-efficient markets.

-Daikin has sold approximately 17 million R-32 air conditioners in over 60 countries.
-It is estimated that, including the products of other companies, the worldwide R-32 air conditioner market exceeds 68 million units.
-(As of December 2018)
+As a result, Daikin has sold more than 28 million R-32 air conditioners in over 100 countries.
+It is estimated that, including the products of other companies, the worldwide R-32 air conditioner market exceeds 140 million units.
+(As of December 2020)